Phate6660/crate-manager/README.md

   + Write a library from scratch to handle this
   + Decide on a good crate besides `clap` or `structopt` to handle the parsing
     * (Nothing against them, they're just... really bloated.
 Especially for the basic parsing that I want.)
+- Somehow I done bugged it and `crate-manager` is now double exporting crates
+  + I assume it somehow started with the latest commit adding crate exclusion support